taikedz-mt/babelfish/README.md

 On Ubuntu/Debian, Minetest does not pick up on packages in `/usr/local/lib` ; instead you need to install luarocks and then use that

-	apt-get install luarocks gcc
+	sudo apt-get install luarocks gcc
-	luarocks install luajson
+	sudo luarocks install luajson
-	apt-get remove gcc
+	sudo apt-get remove gcc

+On some distributions, the following is sufficient:

+	sudo apt-get install lua-json

+Try each before filing a bug...

 # Configuration

-(*Required*) Add your API key to `minetest.conf` under `babelfish.key`
+(*Required*): Add your API key to `minetest.conf` under `babelfish.key`

 	babelfish.key = <your key>

-(*Optional*) Add an engine name (bing, google, etc) to minetest conf under `babelfish.engine`.
+(*Optional*): Add an engine name (bing, google, etc) to minetest conf under `babelfish.engine`.
 The default is `yandex`.
 Other engines would need to be developed.

 	babelfish.engine = yandex

-(*Optional*) You can display a friendly message to users who join by setting
+(*Optional*): You can display a friendly message to users who join by setting

 	babelfish.helponjoin = true

 Players will see a message when joining inviting them to check `/help bb` and `/help babel`

-(*Optional*) You can set the default language that players will be given on joining.
+(*Optional*): You can set the default language that players will be given on joining.
 If none is set, the default language is English.

 	babelfish.defaultlang = fr